 What used to be a quiet, local ceremony with few outside visitors has grown into an internationally famous event these days.
 As the numbers of people visiting the battlefields have increased, so have the numbers attending.
 During the summer battlefield-tour months, there may be many hundreds of visitors there.
 On really significant days such as November 11th, the Last Post Ceremony will take place at 11.00 a.m. as well as 8.00 p.m. and there will be large parades with thousands present.
 The nightly event is a moving one no matter how many people are there and would still take place even if no-one was there at all, though there's no danger of this any more.
 The ceremony has taken place almost continuously since 1927.
-During the Second World War, when the Germans occupied Ypres, Last Post was banned - not out of respect for the dead, but as part of a general ban on large gatherings of citizens.
-The bugles were kept safe, however, and when the Germans left Ypres in 1945, the plaintive notes of the Last Post rang out under the Menin Gate that same evening.
+During the Second World War, when the Germans occupied Ypres, Last Post was banned - not out of any lack of respect for the dead, but as part of a general ban on large gatherings of citizens.
+The bugles were kept safe, however, and when the Germans left Ypres on 6th September, 1944, the plaintive notes of the Last Post rang out under the Menin Gate that same evening.

 Part of the speech of Lord Plumer of Messines